-Time is flying and at this rate, we’ll be saying goodbye to this year in no time.
-Is that’s just me or this year flew by in a blink?
+Time is flying, and at this rate, we’ll be saying goodbye to this year in no time.
+Is that just me or did this year flew by in a blink?
 Today’s project is a special one.

-How to Make a Cute Paper Christmas Village
+Creating a Cute Paper Christmas Village

-Even though this project is so much easier with a cutting machine, it doesn’t mean you can’t make it by hand instead.
+Even though this project is so much easier with a cutting machine, it doesn’t mean you can’t make it by hand instead, using the Christmas village templates free printables.
 Of course, it will take more time and patience but it’s doable.